 The waiting period before receiving compensation varies from one State to another.
 In most states, injured workers wait about one month before receiving their first paycheck.
 Later, they get weekly, biweekly, or monthly checks based on policy and State law.

 Do I Get Full Pay On Workers’ Compensation?

 In nearly every State, workers compensation benefits are not taxable.
 Because of that, the worker typically receives two-thirds of their weekly pay based on their average weekly wages.

 Even so, the taxable income is usually insufficient to pay for all the injured victim’s medical bills, hospitalization costs, and lost remuneration.

 Because of that, some personal injury attorneys will seek additional compensation by filing a lawsuit against other third parties liable for the injuries.

 Is Weekly Compensation Paid?

-In rare cases, a worker may get a structured settlement to resolve their workers’ compensation claim.
+In rare cases, workers may get a structured settlement to resolve their workers’ compensation claims.